vmware-samples/packer-examples-for-vsphere/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Finding contributions to work on
+## Finding contributions to Work On
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Licensing